 It’s true that over time, an egg’s quality begins to decline as the air pocket inside gets larger and the whites get thinner.
 However, an egg only “goes bad” when it starts to decompose because of bacteria or mold.

 When in doubt, there are several methods you can use to determine if eggs are safe to eat.
 Here are the top 4 tips to tell if your eggs are good or bad.

 One of the easiest ways to tell if your eggs are still good is to check the date on the carton.
 But if you throw your refrigerated eggs out as soon as this date arrives, you could be wasting perfectly good eggs.

-In the United States, eggs may be labeled with either a “sell by” or expiration date, depending on which state you live in, in order to let you know if your eggs are still fresh.
+In the United States, eggs may be labeled with either a “sell by” or expiration date, depending on which state you live in, to let you know if your eggs are still fresh.

-A “sell by” date indicates how long a store should offer eggs for sale — no more than 30 days after packing — but not necessarily that the eggs have gone bad (1).
+A “sell by” date indicates how long a store should offer eggs for sale — no more than 30 days after packing — but not necessarily that the eggs have gone bad.

 An expiration date, on the other hand, marks the date after which the eggs are considered less than fresh.

 If neither of these labels is present, there is yet another date you can look for to tell how fresh your eggs are.

-Eggs that have been graded by the USDA are required to show the “pack date” on the carton, which is the day that the eggs were graded, washed, and packaged.
+Eggs that the USDA has graded are required to show the “pack date” on the carton, which is the day that the eggs were graded, washed, and packaged.
 But you may not recognize it if you don’t know what to look for.

 If your eggs are still within the expiration or “sell by” date on the carton or within 21–30 days after the “pack date,” you can be pretty sure they are still fresh.